What Size Wick for Candle Making

 READ

-Candle Jelly Making
+Candle Making Site:.Net And Bee

 To achieve the perfect balance, it’s important to consider several factors when selecting the appropriate wick size for your candle.
 These factors include the diameter of your candle, the type of wax you’re using, any additives or fragrances included in the candle, and even the environment in which your candle will be burned.
 Each factor can impact how your wick burns and finding the right combination will result in optimal burn time and flame height.